 Jorge’s work at Fidelity has included the replacement of inefficient trading products with a group of cutting-edge systems that continue to generate significant revenue through post 2008-crash economic environments.
 Areas he has supported outside of equity trading include successful implementation of key revenue generating systems in Fidelity’s Prime Brokerage, Fixed Income and International Trading areas for both retail and institutional needs.

-Jorge has been with Fidelity since 1993.
+Prior to his current role at Fidelity, Jorge was vice president of Architecture, Order Management, Trading Online systems for the company (1993 – 2006).
 Before that, he held positions at the vice president level with Citigroup, Smith Barney Shearson, and Lehman Brothers.

-Christine is actively involved with Carnegie Hall Patrons Society, the Metropolitan Museum of Art, the Boston Symphony Orchestra. the University Club of Boston and a number of non-profit community and volunteer organizations, including the ASPCA’s Visiting Pet Therapy program with her loyal dog, Theo.
-She received her B.S. from Le Moyne College and an M.S. in information management from the iSchool, where she has also been a guest lecturer.
-She is currently working on an Executive MBA at Harvard Business School.
+Christine is actively involved with Carnegie Hall Patrons Society, the Metropolitan Museum of Art, the Boston Symphony Orchestra, the University Club of Boston and a number of nonprofit community and volunteer organizations, including the ASPCA’s Visiting Pet Therapy program with her loyal dog, Theo.
+She received her BS from Le Moyne College and an MS in information management from the iSchool, where she has also been a guest lecturer.
+She is currently working on an executive MBA at Harvard Business School.
 Christine has been on the iSchool Board since October 2006.

-Greg is a Partner/Principal in EY’s NYC Office serving as the Global Client Service Leader for Bank of America.
+Greg is a partner/principal in EY’s NYC Office serving as the global client service leader for Bank of America.
 He has is a trusted advisor and partner to many clients.
 He is also a part of the leadership team for the Americas Financial Services Organization.
 EY’s Americas Financial Services Organization includes more than 12,400 professionals in 14 market segments, spanning 90 cities throughout the US, the Caribbean and Latin America.